pythonicflow/orderbook-heatmap-rs/README.md

 ## Project Overview

-This project processes Market-By-Order data from Databento API (exported as Parquet files) to generate temporal orderbook heatmap visualizations.
+This project processes Market-By-Order data from Databento API to generate temporal orderbook heatmap visualizations.
 The implementation demonstrates high-performance systems programming in Rust with focus on parallel computing and financial data processing.

 ### Sample Output